Wrongful Death FAQ

 Q: Are punitive damages recoverable in wrongful death actions?

 A: In most states, a plaintiff may not recover punitive damages in a wrongful death action.
-There are some states, however, that do have specific statues that permit recovery of punitive damages.
+There are some states, however, that do have specific statutes that permit the recovery of punitive damages.

 Q: Are all state laws the same regarding wrongful deaths?

 A: No, there are many differences among different state wrongful death laws.
-Determining the state in which you can (and should) bring a wrongful death action is a very important decision, because some states do not allow certain types of damage awards and/or may have different statutes of limitation that establish the timeframe within which you must file suit.
+Determining the state in which you can (and should) bring a wrongful death action is a very important decision because some states do not allow certain types of damage awards and/or may have different statutes of limitation that establish the timeframe within which you must file a lawsuit.

 Q: Can I bring a wrongful death action if the deceased never held a job?

-A: Yes, even if the decedent never held a job, he/she may have contributed in some other way to the family.
-A good example of such a case is an action for the wrongful death of a stay-at-home husband or wife who contributes services, guidance and nurturing of the family.
+A: Yes.
+Even if the decedent never held a job, they may have contributed in some other way to the family.
+A good example of such a case is an action for the wrongful death of a stay-at-home spouse who contributes to services, guidance, and nurturing related to the family's well-being.
 These contributions are quantifiable as "pecuniary losses" in a wrongful death action.

 Q: Can someone sue for the pain and suffering of a decedent?

-A: Yes, in addition to the wrongful death, a decedent's family may recover damages for the pain and suffering that the decedent endured prior to death.
+A: Yes.
+In addition to the wrongful death, a decedent's family may recover damages for the pain and suffering that the decedent endured prior to their death.

 Q: Can I bring a wrongful death action based on the death of a child or an elderly person?